Tag

 a gunfight on the streets of las vegas in a rainbow six vegas 2 screenshot 686w386h

-You can play through the whole of Vegas 2’s brilliant but flawed campaign with a friend, rappelling down walls, breaching and taking out terrorists in unison.
+You can play through the whole of Vegas 2’s brilliant but flawed campaign with a friend, rappelling down walls, breaching windows and taking out terrorists in unison.
 While that will keep you busy a while, it’s Terrorist Hunt – a mode where you team up with three buddies to hunt down a set amount of enemies across large sandbox maps – that will keep you coming back.

 Guns are powerful and fast; death comes faster.
 This makes methodically creeping through the maps as a unit, covering corners and assaulting defended positions, an incredibly tense affair.
 This only ramps up when your squad inevitably gets picked apart on the harder difficulties, right up until three of you are sat watching the lone survivor, the whole success of the mission pinned on them scraping through.
 It could even be down to you and you’ll feel the tension ramp up as you suddenly become aware of being judged.